robang74/redfishos/forum/todo/first-impact-with-sailfish-os.md

 * [MLS Manager](https://forum.sailfishos.org/t/sailfish-community-news-25th-february-sdk-openssl/5179/1)

+> :information_source: **Note**
+>
 > Back in March of last year Mozilla changed the terms of access to the Mozilla Location Service (MLS), with the unfortunate consequence that Jolla was no longer able to use it as part of the default Sailfish OS install.
 While GPS is still perfectly usable without MLS, it unfortunately does mean it takes longer to get a fix, especially in cases where GPS hasn’t been used for a while, or is reactivated at a significant distance from the last place it was used.
 Happily the ever-ingenious Sailfish community has come up with a workaround in the form of MLS Manager by Samuel Kron, which allows location data to be downloaded to your phone for offline use.
 Being offline this means no sensitive data is sent over the Internet, but if you use it don’t forget to alter your location settings to enable offline lookups in Settings -> Location -> Select custom settings -> Enable GPS and Offline positioning, disable Online positioning .

-Obviously, downloading data that help to get a faster localisation on the urban/city areas would not solve the problem of not having access to the real GPS.
+Obviously, downloading data that helps to get a faster localisation on the urban/city areas would not solve the problem of not having access to the real GPS.

 ---

-In the installation instructions there is the suggestion of to upgrade 11 from 10 but nothing about downgrading 12 to 11.
-There is also no any warning about, like DO NOT INSTALL SAILFISH UNLESS bla bla.
+In the installation instructions there is the suggestion of upgrading 11 from 10 but nothing about downgrading 12 to 11.
+There is also no warning about, like DO NOT INSTALL SAILFISH UNLESS bla bla.

+> :information_source: **Note**
+>
-> __Note__: some users on the forum reported to not having particular problems with SailFish OS in combination with Android 12.
-However, end-user support can be difficult and community support can be hostile for those did not followed pedantically the flashing instructions.
+> Some users on the forum reported not having particular problems with SailFish OS in combination with Android 12.
+However, end-user support can be difficult and community support can be hostile for those who did not pedantically follow the flashing instructions.

 ---